kubestellar/kubestellar/QUICKSTART.md

 kubectl ws create "example-imw"
 ```

-WMW are used by KubeStellar to store workload descriptions and `EdgePlacement` objects.
+WMWs are used by KubeStellar to store workload descriptions and `EdgePlacement` objects.
 Create an WMW named `example-wmw` in a `my-org` workspace with the following command:

 ```shell
 kubectl ws root